Performance Bond

 • Commercial and residential developments

-• Renovations and tenant improvements
+• Large-scale renovations and tenant improvements

 Government Projects

-• The Miller Act for federal projects over $100,000
+• The Miller Act – mandates performance and payment bonds on federal projects over $100,000

-Private Sector Jobs
+Private Sector Projects

-• General contractors hiring subcontractors
+• General contractors requiring subcontractors to provide bonds

 Specialized Industries